sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 BTW, the unfortunate outcome that Thomas presented was that the literature was fragmented and inconsistent and therefore hard to learn from.
 Caveat lector :-)

+My question to Thomas, since he talked about the problematic state of the literature and the inconsistencies there, did he make sure Friedrich also agrees with his new ontology?